 Excessive mold growth brings more problems to your properties than ruined aesthetic.
 Failing in mold remediation efforts can result in exposure, health risks, and decreased property values due to the large growth of mold.
 If you find a large amount of mold growing on your properties, don’t panic.
 Here are the basic guidelines you should …

 Mold is a kind of fungus that feeds on moisture and grows anyplace where it is damp or where there is decaying matter.
 Mold is also commonly known as Mildew.
 Mold by itself is not toxic, but it can become poisonous when it develops toxins, usually mycotoxins, and this is when it becomes toxic mold.

-Mold is a fungus that is found everywhere, in all parts of the world, is characterized by green, blue, or black patches around your home or workplace.
+Mold is a fungus that is found everywhere, in all parts of the world, is characterized by green, orange, blue, or black patches around your home or workplace.
 Mold is found in the air indoors as well as outdoors.
 The airborne mold spores can come into homes through windows and doorways.
 They can also enter homes through ventilation systems, air conditioning ducts, heating systems, or any kind of system that involves intake of outdoor air.